ArchipelagoMW/Archipelago/docs/entrance randomization.md

   represented as `Entrance` objects.
 In this doc, the terms "entrances" and "exits" will be used in this sense; the `Entrance` class will always be referenced in a code block with an uppercase E.
 * Dead end - a region which can never give access to additional randomized transitions
+* One way transition - a transition that, in the game, is not safe to reverse through (for example, in Hollow Knight, some transitions are inaccessible backwards in vanilla and would put you out of bounds).
+One way transitions are paired together during randomization to prevent such unsafe game states.
+Most transitions are not one way.

 ### Basic randomization strategy